Olive Beamish: Suffrage activism

 Beamish began to organise for the WSPU at Battersea London as well as in the East End where she attacked a pillarbox.
 On 19 March 1913, Trevethan, a mansion house in Egham, Surrey (whose owner Lady White was out of the country) was ruined in an arson attack and fire, and messages were found in the garden referring to suffragette slogans, including "Stop torturing our comrades in prison" and "Votes for Women".

-Beamish was said by a local policeman as one of the two women cycling very fast, without lights, at one a.m.
+Beamish was said by a local policeman to be one of two women cycling very fast, without lights, at one a.m.
 She was identified under the pseudonym 'Phyllis Brady'.
-Less than a month later, she was setting fire to Sanderstead station but she was not caught. and ("Phyllis Brady"/ i.e. Beamish was with Elsie Duval when both were arrested in Mitcham, with paraffin and other inflammables in suitcases.
+Less than a month later, she was setting fire to Sanderstead station but she was not caught.
+"Phyllis Brady" (i.e. Beamish was with Elsie Duval when both were arrested in Mitcham, with paraffin and other inflammables in suitcases.
 Beamish was sentenced to six weeks in Holloway prison.

 Beamish went on hunger strike and she was force fed.
-She and Elsie Duval were the first to be released on 28 April 1913 under what became known as the 'Cat and Mouse' Act i.e. the Prisoners (Temporary Discharge for Ill Health) Act 1913.
+She and Elsie Duval were the first to be released on 28 April 1913 under the Prisoners (Temporary Discharge for Ill Health) Act 1913, which became known as the 'Cat and Mouse' Act.
 This allowed prisoners who may be at risk of dying from hunger strike to be released on licence to recover and they would then be re-arrested to complete their sentence.
 Beamish went to the Regents Park area of London and continued militant activities.
 The WSPU HQ was asked about the whereabouts of the three released under the Act by the Daily Mirror.
 A WSPU spokeswoman talked about the cat being away and the mice able to play, and she explained their intention to make this Act as "ridiculous as anything the Government has done to frustrate our movement".
 She threatened that the suffragettes had plans "of which they little dream."

 Dr Flora Murray wrote to the Glasgow Herald that she had carried out urine tests on Kitty Marion and Beamish during their hunger strike, and found high levels of a hypnotic drug bromide which was used as a muscle relaxant (to prevent vomiting during force feeding) which the doctor said "could only be harmful", and that as Beamish was preparing her defence for the trial, she may have tried to obtain an emetic to make herself vomit the hypnotic drugs.

-A surveillance image of Olive Beamish (Phyllis Brady) in Holloway prison is in the Museum of London archive.
+A surveillance image of Olive Beamish (Phyllis Brady), taken in Holloway prison in 1913, is in the London Museum archive.